Take action today. Call our experts at: phone icon1-800-522-5221

 • At least 30 days of respite care for the Veteran while caregiver takes a break

-If you have any questions about this process, email an AAFMAA Member Benefits representative at [email protected] or call 888-961-4432, select option 2, then option 2 again.
+If you have any questions about this process, email a Member Benefits representative at [email protected] or call 800-522-5221 and select the Member Benefits option.